How to buy Austal (ASB) shares

 Austal Limited is an aerospace & defense business based in Australia.
-Austal shares (ASB) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
+Austal shares (ASB) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
 Austal has a trailing 12-month revenue of around $1.9 billion.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Austal